 Conducting economic evaluation of primary care interventions, with a focus on diagnostics.

 I joined the department in 2015 as a health economist working within the field of primary care.
-The core of my role is in developing methods to apply economic evaluation approaches to primary care decision making.
-I work as part of the Community Healthcare MIC and the BRC Multimorbidity Group.

 I teach health economics on a number of modules as part of the MSc in Evidence-Based Health Care.

 I have a Masters in Health Economics from the University of York.